 - Tennessee’s 11,178 Asian-owned businesses had sales and receipts of $3.6 billion and employed 26,402 people in 2007, the last year for which data is available.
 The state’s 8,700 Latino-owned businesses had sales and receipts of $1.8 billion and employed 12,074 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Tennessee’s economy as workers.
+Immigrants are essential to Tennessee’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Tennessee, the state would lose $3.8 billion in economic activity, $1.7 billion in gross state product, and approximately 25,919 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 - Unauthorized immigrants in Tennessee paid $109 million in state and local taxes in 2012, including $91.4 million in sales taxes and $17.1 million in property taxes, according to data from the Institute on Taxation and Economic Policy.

 - Were unauthorized immigrants in Tennessee to have lawful permanent residence, they would pay $119.5 million in state and local taxes, including $100.6 million in sales taxes and $18.8 million in property taxes.

 Immigrants are integral to Tennessee’s economy as students.